Biden unveils $800 million security package for Ukraine in call with Zelensky - Local News 8

 “Continued constant dialogue with @POTUS.
 Assessed Russian war crimes.
 Discussed additional package of defensive and possible macro-financial aid.
 Agreed to enhance sanctions,” Zelensky wrote on Twitter.

-An earlier draft list of the shipment that had been sent to Congress included MI-17 helicopters, coastal sea drones, howitzers, armored vehicles and other weapons.
+The US is providing Ukraine with 11 Mi-17 helicopters, 300 Switchblade drones, 18 Howitzers and protective equipment to guard against chemical attacks in the latest batch of security assistance approved by the White House, the Pentagon announced.
+In addition, the new weapons package includes 200 M113 armored personnel carriers, 10 counter-artillery radars, 500 Javelin anti-tank missiles and 30,000 sets of body armor and helmets.

+Pentagon press secretary John Kirby said the $800 million package was intended to “meet urgent Ukrainian needs for today’s fight” as Russian forces shift the focus of their attack to eastern and southern Ukraine.
+He said the weapons would begin being sent to Ukraine “as soon as possible,” noting that previous security assistance had been sent in as little as four-to-five days after security packages were approved.

-As of Tuesday night, two sources said helicopters had been removed from the list, though Biden indicated in his statement they were ultimately included.
+As of Tuesday night, two sources said helicopters had been removed from the assistance list, though Biden said in his statement they were ultimately included.
+Ukraine had initially asked the White House at the last minute not to send the helicopters, indicating they wanted more time to assess whether they’d be useful.
+But during Wednesday’s phone call, Zelensky told Biden his country needed them, so they were put back in the package, a source familiar with the matter said.

+The Mi-17 helicopters that were added to the package had been earmarked for Afghanistan, Kirby said.

 The $800 million shipment brings the total amount of military assistance the US has provided to Ukraine to more than $3 billion.
 Ukraine’s 2020 defense budget was only about $6 billion, according to the Stockholm International Peace Research Institute.
 In less than two months, the US has provided nearly half of that in security assistance, underscoring the pace at which the White House has worked to send in weaponry and equipment.